Croatia vs Spain UEFA EURO 2020 preview: where to watch, TV channels and live streams, team news, form guide

 Fans can find their local UEFA EURO 2020 broadcast partner(s) here.

-Croatia: Livaković; Juranović; Vida, Ćaleta-Car, Gvardiol; Modrić, Brozović, Kovačić; Vlašić; Perišić, Petković
+Croatia: Livaković; Juranović, Vida, Ćaleta-Car, Gvardiol; Modrić, Brozović, Kovacić; Vlasić, Petković, Rebić

 Doubtful: Vrsaljko